 And let’s not forget that around 5% of the population is colourblind and can’t even stretch to three.

 Colour’s been creeping around my mind since I first heard about the “Capture the Colour” competition led by Travel Supermarket.
 They’re asking bloggers to post photos from their travels along the themes of red, white, yellow, green and blue.
 They, in their own way, wanted to know more about colour and hence this blog post was born.
+(Sorry, but this competition has now closed.
+I’ve kept the colour themed photos in though.)

 Japan has cold air that bites, bites, bites but it makes the most of its northern snow with a flurry of igloo festivals throughout the winter.
 Wrapped up warm with nothing but hot sake to soothe my frostbite, I walked inside this snow church and saw puffs of frozen air appear before me.
 Outside it looked like a church.
 Inside, I found an altar with a makeshift cross and a figure that probably stood for Mary.
 But I also found relics from Shinto shrines and the curling gold leaves from Buddhist offerings.